roeib/JavaScript-snippets/README.md

 //👽👽👽👽👽👽

 ```
-# Check how long an operation takes
+# Check How Long an Operation Takes
 ```javascript
 //The performance.now() method returns a DOMHighResTimeStamp, measured in milliseconds.
 //performance.now() is relative to page load and more precise in orders of magnitude.